-We believe that a properly designed long-term incentive program, along with competitive compensation opportunities, encourage our NEOs to pursue and execute long-term strategies for increasing stockholder value.
+We continue to believe that a properly designed long-term incentive program, along with competitive compensation opportunities, encourage our NEOs to pursue and execute long-term strategies for increasing stockholder value.
 It also serves as an important retention and recruiting tool in securing a highly-qualified senior management team.

-In March 2013, the Compensation Committee approved long-term incentive grants under the Equity Plan within our long-term incentive program for each NEO.
-Performance share awards represented approximately 55% of the aggregate value of these grants.
+In March 2015, the Compensation Committee approved long-term incentive grants under the Equity Plan within our long-term incentive program for each of our NEOs.
+As in 2014, performance share awards represented approximately 55% of the aggregate value of these grants.
 Performance shares are earned and payable only if a pre-established performance goal is achieved.
-RSUs (each unit having the value of one share of our common stock) represented approximately 25% of the aggregate value of these grants, and non-qualified stock options represented approximately 20% of this value.
+In 2015, RSUs (each unit having the value of one share of our common stock) represented approximately 30% of the aggregate value of these grants, and non-qualified stock options represented approximately 15% of this value.

-The Compensation Committee designed the compensation structure to ensure that a significant portion of our NEOs' compensation (specifically, annual bonuses, performance shares, and stock options) was performance based.
+The Compensation Committee designed the compensation structure to ensure that a significant portion of our NEOs' compensation (specifically, annual cash bonuses, performance shares, and stock options) was performance based.
 In determining the overall long-term incentive grant levels for each NEO, the Compensation Committee considered the relative total compensation opportunities (cash plus long-term incentives), relative responsibilities of each executive, replacement/retention risk, individual performance, Company performance and peer group and general market practices for compensation.
 The Compensation Committee did not assign a specific weight to any of these factors.
-The three components of the Company's long-term incentive program are described below.